-The Caracal distribution extends throughout Africa, the Middle East and into South West Asia, but they are absent from the extreme desert regions and rainforests.
+The Caracal distribution extends throughout Africa, the Middle East and into South West Asia, excluding extreme desert regions and rainforests.

 AFRICA: The Caracal is common in southern Africa and occurs widely in the rest of Africa, except for the equatorial forest and deep interior of the Sahara desert.
 The highest populations occur in South Africa and Namibia with viable populations throughout the rest of its African range.

-ASIA: The Caracal's range extends from Africa into the Middle East and southern Asia as far as India, with populations declining in the extreme east of the range.
+ASIA: The Caracal's range extends from Africa into the Middle East and southern Asia as far as India, with populations declining in the extreme east of their range.

 Historically up to nine subspecies were recognised however the recent taxonomic revision proposes only three subspecies, subject to further research: